-Most of the temple has been destroyed by natural forces and builders who used its materials for other projects.
-Some of the reliefs were defaced by Copts who once used the temple as their church.
-However, what survived is still reminiscent of its magnificent history.
-The walls and columns are decorated with finely executed reliefs of both gods.
-Some surfaces even managed to hold onto their original colors.
+Although much of the temple has been destroyed by natural forces and builders who repurposed its materials for other projects, as well as some of the reliefs were damaged by Copts who used the temple as their church, the surviving elements of the Temple of Kom Ombo still bear witness to its magnificent history.
+The walls and columns are adorned with finely executed reliefs of both gods, and some surfaces even retain their original colors.

 In order to give ‘voice’ to the gods, the sanctuary features a false door that is decorated with a relief depicting Sobek and Horus holding their respective cult scepters.
 Sobek’s sign of power is a lion-headed wand, while Horus’s is a peculiar knife with legs.
 Positioned in the center of the false door is an oracle niche that has ‘hearing ears’ and ‘sacred eyes’ through which the priests would communicate answers to the requests of pilgrims.
 Above them is the winged goddess Ma’at, who is holding up the sky.